Towards Trapped-Ion Thermometry Using Cavity-Based EIT: Thermometry of a multi-ion cavity-QED system in the weak coupling regime

-Even in a weakly coupled cavity regime ($g\ll \kappa, \gamma$), it is possible to apply the proposed cavity EIT-based ion-thermometry method discussed earlier, albeit using more than one ion coupled to the cavity mode instead of a single one.
-The method works as one may achieve the collective strong coupling regime with a larger number of ions coupled to the cavity mode, thanks to the scaling of the single-atom cavity coupling factor ($g_{eff}\propto\sqrt{N} $) $g$ with ion number, $N$ \cite{PhysRevA.85.023818}.
-Here g is the single-ion cavity coupling factor.
+The method works as one may achieve the collective strong coupling regime with a larger number of ions coupled to the cavity mode, thanks to the scaling of the single-atom cavity coupling factor ($g_{eff}\propto\sqrt{N} $) $g_0$ with ion number, $N$ \cite{PhysRevA.85.023818}.
+Here $g_0$ is the single-ion cavity coupling factor.
 The dependence of ion number on cavity-EIT linewidth is depicted in \autoref{EIT_width_vs_Nat}.
 As the ion number increases, the cavity-EIT linewidth decreases exponentially, making the EIT linewidth even narrower than the single-atom case in the strong coupling regime.
-It suggests that using a sufficient number of atoms/ions collectively coupled to the cavity, one may be able to realize a very narrow cavity-EIT linewidth, which may be interesting for different other applications as well, such as using them as reference transitions in atomic clocks, laser frequency stabilization, etc.
+It suggests that using a sufficient number of atoms/ions collectively coupled to the cavity, one may be able to realize a very narrow cavity-EIT linewidth, which might be useful for a variety of other applications as well, such as using them as reference transitions in atomic clocks, laser frequency stabilization, etc.\\

-In the multi-atom/ion cavity system, the ion-cloud temperature may be estimated in a similar manner as outlined in the single ion cavity-EIT based thermometry scheme as discussed in \autoref{sec:Determination of ion temp}.
-We have shown the variation in temperature as a function of cavity-EIT linewidth in fraction of empty cavity linewidth for different number of ions in \autoref{Linewidth_vs_temp_for different_Nat}.
+In the multi-atom/ion cavity system, the ion-cloud temperature may be estimated in a similar manner as outlined in the single-ion cavity EIT-based thermometry scheme as discussed in \autoref{sec:Determination of ion temp}. in \autoref{Linewidth_vs_temp_for different_Nat}, we have shown the variation in temperature as a function of cavity-EIT linewidth in a fraction of empty cavity linewidth for different numbers of ions.
 The variation of the cavity EIT linewidth with temperature indicates that the linewidth is more sensitive to the temperature as one considers a higher number of atoms/ions coupled to the cavity mode.
-Thus, the proposed thermometry method is particularly well suited for implementation in low ion-cavity coupling strength cavity qed systems with multiple ions coupled to the cavity mode.\\
+Thus, the proposed thermometry method is particularly well-suited for cavity-QED systems with low ion-cavity coupling strength, especially when multiple ions are coupled to the cavity mode.\\

-The current methodology discussed for the cavity EIT-based thermometry for a multi-ion cavity qed system has been developed with one simplifying assumption incorporated in our model.
-We assume that all the atoms/ions coupled to cavity mode possess the same thermal distribution or thermal occupancy.
-Modeling the system whereby different atoms/ions have a distinct thermal occupation is potentially challenging and computationally expensive.
-Additionally, it does not change the physics of the phenomena being modeled.
-Taking all ions to possess the same motional state is a thus a realistic assumption when all the ions are cooled to sufficiently low temperature ($\approx 10-50 ~\mu K $) and all of them share the same effective coupling to the cavity mode.